sylvaticus/MITx_6.86x/Unit 01 - Linear Classifiers and Generalizations/Unit 01 - Linear Classifiers and Generalizations.md

         * update $\theta = \theta + y^{(i)}x^{(i)}$
   * return $\theta$

 So the perceptron algorithm takes two parameters: the training set of data (pairs feature vectors => label) and the T parameter that tells you how many times you try to go over the training set.

-Now, this classifier
-for a sufficiently large T, if there exists a linear classifier through origin that correctly classifies the training samples, this simple algorithm actually will find a solution to that problem.
+Now, this classifier for a sufficiently large T, if there exists a linear classifier through origin that correctly classifies the training samples, this simple algorithm actually will find a solution to that problem.
 There are many solutions typically, but this will find one.
 And note that the one found is not, generally, some "optimal" one, where the points are "best" separated, just one where the points _are_ separated.

 #### Generalised linear classifier

-we can generalize the perceptron algorithm to run with the general class of linear classifiers with the offset parameter.
+We can generalize the perceptron algorithm to run with the general class of linear classifiers with the offset parameter.
 The only difference here is that now we initialize the parameter back to 0, as well as the scalar to 0, that we consider also $\theta_0$ in the error check, that we update $\theta_0$ as well and that we return it together with $\theta$:

 * function perceptron $\displaystyle \left(\big \{ (x^{(i)}, y^{(i)}), i=1,...,n\big \} , T \right)$: